Suzanne Lacy: Whisper, the Waves, the Wind

+Crystal Quilt

 On Mother's Day, May 10, 1987, Lacy directed the hour-long Crystal Quilt, a sequel to Whisper, the Waves, the Wind.
 This time, however, the performance was staged indoors, in what is known as the "Crystal Court" (a space normally occupied by kiosks and a café) in the IDS Center, a downtown Minneapolis skyscraper designed by Philip Johnson and John Burgee.
 The Crystal Quilt was the most ambitions and most complex of all of Lacy's 1980's vivant, as she often describes these grand, large-scale productions.
 The Crystal Quilt, which featured 430 older women.
-Filmed and broadcast live on PBS, the performance involved "women talking about their lives as their gathering created an eighty-two foot square tableau in the shape of a quilt."
+Filmed and broadcast live on PBS, the performance involved "women talking about their lives as their gathering created an eighty-two foot square tableau in the shape of a quilt".
 The performance was attended by over 3,000 people.

 Lacy believes that her work cannot be re-enacted literally based on its immediate response to specific times and places.
 However, as many issues remain current it is possible to "re-think" works in new contexts.
 In an interview for SFMOMA, for instance, Lacy noted, "When considering re-performing a work, I think about whether the issue still has meaning, and the new insights that inform this place and time.
 Is it worth making this work again and how would I change it?"